 Breast Milk Storage Cooler & Ice packs

-Every work environment is different and if you have access to a cooler or refrigerator that’s great but most likely you’ll still want a cooler to easily put all your bottles in the cooler and place in the fridge.
+Every work environment is different.
+If you have access to a cooler or refrigerator that’s great, but most likely you’ll still want a cooler to easily put all your bottles in the cooler and place in the fridge.